Ahdhn/MeshImp/README.md

    -minang   The number followed represents the minimum angle preserved.
              The default is set to the minimum angle of the input mesh.

    -maxang   The number followed represents the maximum angle preserved.
              The default is set to the maximum angle of the input mesh.

-   -minedge  The number followed represents the minimum edge preserved.
-   -maxedge  The number followed represents the maximum edge preserved.

    -smooth   If set, the smoothness will be preserved.
              The default is false.

    -dih      The maximum dihedral angle to which the smoothness will be
              preserved.

    -v        Display various statistics throughout the execution.

-   -h        Display the use message.
+   -h        Display the use message, and quit.
   ```

 ### Examples